September 13, 2023

 Dyes are mixed with the molten plastic before it’s extruded, ensuring an even color throughout the film.
 Whether you want a vibrant red or a subtle blue, it’s all about getting the right mix of dyes.

 But color isn’t the only thing added to our bags.
-Additives play a crucial role in enhancing the properties of the plastic.
+Additives play a crucial role in enhancing the final plastic bag properties.
 Need a bag that can withstand sunlight without degrading?
 UV stabilizers are added.
 Want a bag that’s more flexible or resistant to tears?
 There are additives for that too.
-It’s like giving the plastic bag its own set of superpowers tailored to its intended use.
+This allows the bag’s final properties to be tailored for its intended use.

 Cooling and Setting the Film